 At the top of West Park is the Prince of Wales roundabout, overlooked by the Prince of Wales mansions.
 A plaque states that the building was constructed around 1815 as Hattersley's coaching inn, then renamed the Brunswick in 1833.
 (Brunswick was also the name of Harrogate's first railway station, which was diagonally opposite the coaching inn).
 In 1866, it became the Prince of Wales hotel, and in 1960, it was converted into apartments.

 The other (round) tower is Harlow Hill Water Tower, also listed.
-It dates from 1902 (British Listed Buildings).
+It dates from 1902 (according to British Listed Buildings).

 The Valley Gardens is an area of lawns and flower beds.
 Historically, it was known as Bogs Field, because it has a very high concentration of natural springs, with greatly varying mineral content.
 Bogs Field was very important in the era of spa tourism.